-1328 8.2.6 Generating the Response
+1312 8.2.6 Generating the Response

 When a UAS wishes to construct a response to a request, it follows these procedures.
 Additional procedures may be needed depending on the status code of the response and the circumstances of its construction.
 These additional procedures are documented elsewhere.
-1331

-8.2.6.1 Sending a Provisional Response One largely non-method-specific guideline for the generation 1332 of responses is that UASs SHOULD NOT issue a provisional response for a non-INVITE request.
-Rather, 1333 UASs SHOULD generate a final response to a non-INVITE request as sooon as possible.
-1334
+8.2.6.1 Sending a Provisional Response One largely non-method-specific guideline for the generation of responses is that UASs SHOULD NOT issue a provisional response for a non-INVITE request.
+Rather, UASs SHOULD generate a final response to a non-INVITE request as soon as possible.

-When a 100 (Trying) response is generated, any Timestamp header present in the request MUST be 1335 copied into this 100 (Trying) response.
-1336
+When a 100 (Trying) response is generated, any Timestamp header present in the request MUST be copied into this 100 (Trying) response.
+If there is a delay in generating the response, the UAS SHOULD add a delay value into the Timestamp value in the response.
+This value MUST contain the difference between time of sending of the response and receipt of the request, measured in seconds.

 8.2.6.2 Headers and Tags The From field of the response MUST equal the From field of the request.
-1337 The Call-ID field of the response MUST equal the Call-ID field of the request.
-The Cseq field of the response 1338 MUST equal the Cseq field of the request.
-The Via headers in the response MUST equal the Via headers in 1339 the request and MUST maintain the same ordering.
-1340
+The Call-ID field of the response MUST equal the Call-ID field of the request.
+The Cseq field of the response MUST equal the Cseq field of the request.
+The Via headers in the response MUST equal the Via headers in the request and MUST maintain the same ordering.

 If a request contained a To tag in the request, the To field in the response MUST equal that of the request.
-1341 However, if the To field in the request did not contain a tag, the URI in the To field in the response MUST 1342 equal the URI in the To field in the request; additionally, the UAS MUST add a tag to the To field in the 1343 response (with the exception of the 100 (Trying) response, in which a tag MAY be present).
-This serves to 1344 identify the UAS that is responding, possibly resulting in a component of a dialog ID.
-The same tag MUST 1345 be used for all responses to that request, both final and provisional (again excepting the 100 (Trying)).
-1346 Procedures for generation of tags are defined in Section 23.3.
+However, if the To field in the request did not contain a tag, the URI in the To field in the response MUST equal the URI in the To field in the request; additionally, the UAS MUST add a tag to the To field in the response (with the exception of the 100 (Trying) response, in which a tag MAY be present).
+This serves to identify the UAS that is responding, possibly resulting in a component of a dialog ID.
+The same tag MUST be used for all responses to that request, both final and provisional (again excepting the 100 (Trying)).
+Procedures for generation of tags are defined in Section 23.3.

-8.2.7 Stateless UAS Behavior 1348
+1334 8.2.7 Stateless UAS Behavior

 A stateless UAS is a UAS that does not maintain transaction state.
-It replies to requests normally, but 1349 discards any state that would ordinarily be retained by a UAS after a response has been sent.
-If a stateless 1350 UAS receives a retransmission of a request, it regenerates the response and resends it, just as if it were the 1351 replying to the first instance of the request.
-Stateless UASs do not use a transaction layer; they receive 1352 requests directly from the transport layer and send responses directly to the transport layer.
-1353
+It replies to requests normally, but discards any state that would ordinarily be retained by a UAS after a response has been sent.
+If a stateless UAS receives a retransmission of a request, it regenerates the response and resends it, just as if it were replying to the first instance of the request.
+Stateless UASs do not use a transaction layer; they receive requests directly from the transport layer and send responses directly to the transport layer.

-The stateless UAS role is needed primarily to handle unauthenticated requests for which a challenge 1354 response is issued.
-If unauthenticated requests were handled statefully, then malicious floods of unauthenti-1355 cated requests could create massive amounts of transaction state that might slow or complete halt call pro-1356 cessing in a UAS, effectively creating a denial of service condition; for more information see Section 22.1.5.
-1357 The most important behaviors of a stateless UAS are the following: 1358
+The stateless UAS role is needed primarily to handle unauthenticated requests for which a challenge response is issued.
+If unauthenticated requests were handled statefully, then malicious floods of unauthenticated requests could create massive amounts of transaction state that might slow or completely halt call processing in a UAS, effectively creating a denial of service condition; for more information see Section 22.1.5.

+1345 The most important behaviors of a stateless UAS are the following: